There’s a fundamental principle of business that’s equally as vital online as offline. And yet I’ve rarely heard it articulated.

 You must understand what type of business you’re in an market accordingly.

 And yes, it’s possible to be in both types of business.
-Top have some one-to-few clients and a bunch of one-to-many clients.
+To have a small number of very large clients and a bunch of small ones.
 But you must recognise that each group needs to be marketed to differently.

 Image thanks to James Cridland